Jan Brożek: Mathematics

 He was the most prominent Polish mathematician of the 17th century, working on the theory of numbers (particularly perfect numbers) and geometry.
+While studying perfect numbers, he postulated theorems which were the special cases of the then-unknown Fermat's little theorem.
 He also studied medicine, theology and geodesy.
 Among the problems he addressed was why bees create hexagonal honeycombs; he demonstrated that this is the most efficient way of using wax and storing honey.